Are you or someone you know...

 It may cause physical injury, mental stress, anxiety, or insecurity.
 It can also occur for a variety of reasons, including race, religious belief, sexual orientation, gender identity or disability.

-Harassment is a criminal offence.
-If you are being harassed, report it.
+If you are being harassed report it.

 Tell someone if you are being bullied or harassed, or know someone who is, and if it is because of disability, gender identity, race, religion or sexual orientation.